 HSS Wholeness of Life Honoree, 2005

-As of May 14, 2015, Dr. Russell reported no financial interest relationships with healthcare industry.
+As of February 21, 2023, Dr. Russell reported no relationships with the healthcare industry.